andybalholm/redwood/README.md

 	https://github.com/andybalholm/dhash.
     The rule consists of a percent sign (`%`) followed by the 32-character hash calculated by the dhash program.
+	The hash my optionally be followed by a hyphen and a threshold, which is an integer specifying the number of bits that may be different for another hash to be considered to match this hash (this overrides the global dhash-threshold setting).

 	Images are hashed only if hashing is selected with the `hash-image` ACL action.